spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ### Setting Property at Composed Task Launch Time

+As demonstrated in the previous sections both deployment and application properties can be set using the `builder` tab on the task launch page.
+However, if you wish to set these properties using text you can click the `Freetext` tab.

-Four components make up the property:
+Three components make up the property:

 - Property Type: Tells Spring Cloud Data Flow whether the property is either a `deployment` or an `app` type.
   - Deployment properties: Instructions to the deployer responsible for deploying the task app.
   - App properties: Properties passed directly the task app.
-- Composed Task Definition Name
 - Task App Name: The label or the name of the application to which the property should be applied.
 - Property Key: The key of the property that is to be set.